HIV BASICS

 Having this conversation may bring up a range of emotions.
 Some things you may want to consider when sharing this information:

-• What kind of relationship do you have with this person?
+- What kind of relationship do you have with this person?

-• What are the possible consequences of telling them that you have HIV?
+- What are the possible consequences of telling them that you have HIV?

-• Will telling them be a safe experience?
+be a safe experience? - What

-• Is there information about HIV you can share that may be helpful?
+is that person’s attitude and knowledge about HIV? - Is there information about HIV you can share that may be helpful?

-• Are there particular issues this person might have that will affect the support they can offer?
+- Are there particular issues this person might have that will affect the support they can offer?

 If you don’t have someone in your life you feel you can share this information with – or want added support – check out a local support group.
 You can talk with other people living with HIV and also get help from experts.
 What’s most important is that you get the support and care you deserve!